Shaotastic/Swish-The-FIsh/README.txt

 # Swish-the-Fish
 Swish the Fish Prototype

+HOW TO PLAY: Click and Drag the shark around the screen and eat the opposite emotion the shark has.
+If you eat 5 you lose.

 Here is a document on how this prototype works and the scripts behind the functionality and the design choices of the prototype.

 The Main Scene: